nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_design.md

   -  Record Date where the last issue date and effect date are not available
  - Flag to include/exclude individual issues of a prescription

-### API search/filter parameters for test results ###
- - Date range based on
-  - Test result dates
- - A list of codes that specify which specific test results will be returned

 ### API search/filter parameters for allergies ###
  - None - there will be no date range applied for allergies due to clinical safety